 Limitations and future directions

 A limitation of the current study pertains to the dropout rate across time.
-While dropouts are to be expected in a study with a longitudinal design and where the multiple measurements generally coincided with peaks in pandemic cases and associated lockdown measures, this raises the question of whether there were differences between participants who dropped out from those who didn’t.
-For example, it may be that participants who remained in the study were those more prone to be compassionate and to be less afraid of compassion.
+While dropouts are to be expected in a study with a longitudinal design and where the multiple measurements generally coincided with peaks in pandemic cases and associated lockdown measures, this raises the question of whether there were differences between participants who dropped out from those who remained in the study.
+For example, it may be that participants who remained in the study were those more prone to be compassionate and to be less fearful of compassion.
 In the future, research could explore differences between these participants in baseline levels of compassion and fears of compassion and also in indicators of psychological distress, as these may influence the activation of compassionate and caring motivational systems.
 Furthermore, there was an uneven gender distribution in this study, with more respondents identifying as women.
 Although no gender differences have been reported in the self-compassion and compassion from others scales, women have been found to score higher than men in compassion towards others (Gilbert et al., 2017; Lee et al., 2021).
 Thus, future studies should seek to recruit more gender balanced samples.

 Differences across the 21 countries in terms of rates of COVID-19 and the timing of peaks of infection and associated lockdown measures may have affected the levels of compassion and fears of compassion.
 Additionally, previous studies have reported cross-cultural differences in the compassion flows (e.g., Steindl et al., 2020) and it is possible that the type of strategies implemented by different countries to limit the spread of the virus across the of the pandemic waves might have influenced the fluctuation in the flows of compassion and fears of compassion.
 Nevertheless, a key strength of the current study was the multivariate multilevel methodology used and the consistency of the effects across all 21 countries, thus supporting the universality of the cumulative improvement in compassion and fears of compassion over the course of the pandemic.

-In light of the current findings, it would be pertinent for future research to explore other variables that might play a role in explaining the documented increases in the flows of compassion and decreases in fears of compassion across time, and map how these changes relate to changes in other variables related to perceived threat of COVID-19, psychological distress, trauma and social connection, for example.
+In light of the current findings, it would be pertinent for future research to explore other variables that might play a role in explaining the increases in the flows of compassion and decreases in fears of compassion across time, and to map how these changes relate to changes in other variables related to perceived threat of COVID-19, psychological distress, trauma and social connection.
 In fact, this study is part of an ongoing broader multinational project that aims to prospectively investigate the buffering effects of compassion and fears of compassion throughout the pandemic.

 Conclusion